Zheneq/Noesis-Plugins/README.md

 ## Fire Emblem (Wii) (fmt_fireemblem_gs.py & fmt_fireemblem_pak.py) ##
 Extracts .pak files.
-Opens .gs/.g files (mesh, uv, skeleton, weights, no textures). *Not properly tested.*
+Opens .gs/.g files (mesh, uv, skeleton, weights, vertex colors).

+Notes:
+ * Requires fmt_wii_tpl.py (and lib_zq_nintendo_tex.py) to load textures but can do without it.
+Only diffuse textures are applied but all textures are loaded.
+ * Vertex colors are disabled by default.
+To enable them, change *vertex_colors = 0* to *vertex_colors = 1*.
+Likewise, you can disable texture loading by setting *textures* flag to 0.

 ## MT Framework Engine (3DS) (fmt_mtframework_3ds_tex.py) ##
 Textures.